-Based on our understanding of the institution/industry, we identified that the principal risks of non-compliance with laws and regulations related to Office for Students regulations that are relevant to the institution as an approved Higher Education provider, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+Based on our understanding of the institution/industry, we identified that the principal risks of non-compliance with laws and regulations related to Office for Students regulations, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the financial statements such as the Office for Students' Accounts Direction (OfS 2019.41) and the Companies Act 2006.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate journal entries designed to overstate the financial performance and/or position of the institution.
 Audit procedures performed included:

-- holding enquiries of management including consideration of any known or suspected instances of noncompliance with laws and regulations and fraud; - reviewing relevant meeting minutes including those of the Governing Body; and - identifying and testing journal entries, in particular those posted to revenue with unusual account combinations.
+- holding enquiries of management including consideration of any known or suspected instances of non-compliance with laws and regulations and fraud; - reviewing relevant meeting minutes including those of the Governing Body; and - identifying and testing journal entries, in particular those posted with unusual account combinations.